 "That depends on the point of view.
 The only ones who know exactly what happened are the drivers involved".

-When questioned about Schumacher’s statements and the existence of an alleged lobby against him, Jacques Villeneuve replied:
+When questioned about Schumacher’s statements and the existence of an alleged lobby against him, Jacques Villeneuve replies:

 Jacques rejects the role of head of the anti-schumacher group.
-But in Ferrari Ross Brawn confirms that someone has made a question of how to start Schumacher, adding:
+But in Ferrari Ross Brawn confirms that someone has made a question of how Schumacher starts, adding:

 "I can understand that.
-But having said that, his departures were accepted by the FIA.
+But having said that, his starts were accepted by the FIA.
 So now I think the level of criticism has become so high for revenge.
-Those who criticize Michael do not do it to prevent him from continuing to make his departures, but for other hidden reasons.
+Those who criticise Michael do not do it to prevent him from continuing to make his starts, but for other hidden reasons.
 And I don’t like it at all.
 If they want they can discuss it freely and directly with him, not in public".

 "I think a change of style would be a mistake".